ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ensclus.rst

 .. figure:: /recipes/figures/ensclus/ensclus.png
    :width: 10cm

-   Clustering based on historical JJA precipitation rate (mm/day), 75th percentile, CMIP5 models, 3 clusters, 80% variance explained by PCs.
+   Clustering based on the 75th percentile of historical summer (JJA) precipitation rate for CMIP5 models over 1900-2005.
+3 clusters are computed, based on the principal components explaining 80% of the variance.